adsforce/docs/src/en/get-started/add-apps/README.md

 iOS uses the following format: https://itunes.apple.com/{country}/app/{app_name}/id{store_id}

 ###### 3. Pending Approval or Unpublished
-如应用程序未上线（待批准/未发布状态），可通过以下方式进行：If your App is not live yet (pending approval / unpublished status), create App in the following ways:
+If your App is not live yet (pending approval / unpublished status), create App in the following ways:

-&ensp;&ensp;1) Click on "Click here if your app is not live yet" at the bottom of the page;
+&ensp;&ensp;1) Click "Click here if your app is not live yet" at the bottom of the page;

 ![new-app](new-app.png)